Belfry, Montana: Schools

 Belfry has its own school district, comprising two schools (elementary and high school) in adjoining buildings.
-Approximately 80 students attend Belfry schools, including children from Bearcreek, Montana, Bridger, Montana, and Clark, Wyoming.
+In the 2024-2025 school year 51 students attended Belfry schools, including children from Bearcreek, Montana, Bridger, Montana, and Clark, Wyoming.
 The school mascot is the bat, and the sports teams are known as the Belfry Bats.

+Infrastructure

+Belfry is near public use airports Bridger Municipal Airport and Red Lodge Airport.
+The nearest commercial airport is Billings Logan International Airport.